aiven/devportal/docs/products/grafana/reference/plugins.rst

     Supports both multiple modes for time series as well as for table, annotation and raw JSON data.
 It also provides date formatting and value formatting and coloring options.

 Text - `Grafana <https://grafana.com/grafana/plugins/text/>`__
     A simple panel that displays text.
-The source text is written in markdown so that you can format the text.
+The source text is written in markdown so that you can format it.

 Time series
     Allows for visualizing time series data.